HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 ### Inputs for multi models mode

-6. A shared config file describing the input datasets and general config parameters (see `templates/shared_parameters.conf` for an example).
-7. A tab-separated file with header (`full_traits.csv` in the example above) and first column named `IID` containing all traits (phenotypes and covariates) that are needed for the analysis.
+1. A tab-separated file with header (`phenotypes_filename`) containing all traits (phenotypes and covariates) that are needed for the analysis.
+The file can have a single `IID` column as first column, or `FID` and `IID` as the first 2 columns.
+When only `IID` is provided, the `FID` will be deduced from the fam file in the `genotypes_array` dataset.
-8. A tab-separated file with header (`models.tsv` in the example above) and columns: model_id, model, trait_type, genetic_model, cat_var.
+2. A tab-separated file with header (`models_table`) and columns: model_id, model, trait_type, genetic_model, cat_var.
    - model_id: a unique identifier for the model.
-   - model: model descrition using col names from `full_traits.csv` in the form `phenotype ~ covar1 + covar2 + ...`.
+   - model: model descrition using col names from the phenotype table in the form `phenotype ~ covar1 + covar2 + ...`.
 Use `phenotype ~ 1` if you don't have any covariate
    - trait_type: 'log' (for binary phenotype) or 'quant' (for quantitative phenotype).
    - genetic_model: 'additive', 'dominant' or 'recessive'.
    - cat_var: comma-separated list of categorical covariates.
 Use NA if none is present.
 Note that a max of 10 levels are accepted for a catagorical covariates